Skip to main content

 • Data captured for scientific research

-Before capturing a biometric identifier, the collecting entity must inform the individual and receive the individual's consent to the capture.
+Before capturing a biometric identifier for a non-exempt commercial purpose, the collecting entity must inform the individual and receive the individual's consent to the capture.
 Unlike Illinois BIPA, CUBI does not explicitly require the consent to be written — but obtaining written or electronic consent is strongly recommended as evidence of compliance.

 No Specific Notice Format